Savory Breakfast Muffins

 - Once baked, allow to cool slightly, run a knife around each muffin to loosen, then transfer them to a rack and allow to cool slightly.

-- The muffins can be served immediately, stored at room temperature for 5 days, in the fridge for up to 7 days or frozen for up to 3 months.
+- The muffins can be served immediately, stored in the fridge for up to 7 days, or frozen for up to 3 months.

-YOGURT: This recipe calls for whole milk, 2% or 0% yogurt, however, you could certainly use Greek yogurt if you prefer, you may simply need to add an extra splash of milk if your batter is too thick.
+YOGURT: This recipe calls for plain yogurt (whole milk, 2% or 0% yogurt), however, you could certainly use Greek yogurt if you prefer, you may simply need to add an extra splash of milk if your batter is too thick.

 - Serving Size: 1 muffin